craft-snippets/Craft-modal-component/README.md

 ## a11y-dialog library

 Modal component uses excellent [a11y-dialog](https://a11y-dialog.netlify.app/) library for its internal functionality.
-I recomment reading a11y-dialog documentation if you want to learn more and maybe customize your modal behavior further.
+I recommend reading a11y-dialog documentation if you want to learn more and maybe customize your modal behavior further.

 Brought to you by [Piotr Pogorzelski](http://craftsnippets.com/)